+B Road

-Good Practice Guidance To reduce Absconding and Missing from Care Episodes at M. Street and S. Road
+Good Practice Guidance

+Reduce Absconding and Missing from Care

 There is a significant correlation between young people who are in the care of the local authority and instances of missing / absconding from the identified home (placement.)
 The report from the APPG Inquiry into Children Missing from Care stated that children in the care of the local authority are three times more likely to go missing than any other young people.
 (APPG 2012) There are numerous reasons why children in care run away from their placements.
 Unfortunately it would appear that the reasons described by children today mirror the reasons expressed by young people in care several years ago.
 Listed below are some common examples of why young people in care runaway (Ofsted 2012):